 New Visions Engineering

 Successful New Visions Engineering Program candidates must have a strong background in math and science, and a keen desire to integrate the two subjects.
 Students must be ready and willing to understand that math is a tool that can be applied to solve a problem in physics, and that physics is simply a mathematical way to explain the world around us.
-Physics is real life explained by numbers instead of words.
+That is, it’s real life explained by numbers instead of words.
 Students should also understand that failure is one of the most powerful learning tools around, and recognize that the right answer is almost never found on the first try.
 Students should not be discouraged by the hard work necessary to realize that biology, physics, math, chemistry and art do not exist in a vacuum; rather, they all must be used together to achieve a common engineering goal.

 Students should be excited, motivated and above all else, be ready to have fun.
 This program will encourage students to gain the knowledge necessary to make themselves better engineers.